 Pete's Philly Cheese Steak

-1.5 - 2 lbs. steak (I use London broil) part-way frozen and sliced thin against the grain.
+1.5 - 2 lbs.
+Steak (Flank or Skirt is best, but you can use just about any type), sliced thin against the grain.

 1 Red Pepper sliced into strips

 1/2-1 tsp Seasoned Salt